nbulloch/spotcheck/notes.md

     - Requires users to state significant changes to the software (source code not necessary)
     - Include original copyright and license notice

+# EC2 Servers

+Provide storage, processing, and memory resources.
+They can be created from pre-built images containing software and configuration.

 See also [README](README.md)